Sudarshanydv/Learn-Devops-All-Services/Docker.md

 # 🐳 Docker - Complete Guide

 ## 📌 Introduction
 Docker is a containerization platform used to build, ship, and run applications in isolated environments called containers.
-It helps developers package applications with all dependencies, ensuring consistency across different environments..
+It helps developers package applications with all dependencies, ensuring consistency across different environments...

 ---